 Trinity Valley Community College has four Learning Resource Centers.
-The location for these centers are: the first floor of the Learning Resource Center on the Athens Campus, in the Anderson Building on the Palestine Campus, in the Administration Building on the Terrell Campus, and in the Administration Building on the Health Science Campus.
+The location for these centers are: on the first floor of the Ginger Murchison Learning Resource Center on the Athens campus, in the Anderson Building on the Palestine campus, in the M.L.
+Risinger Learning Resource Center on the Terrell Campus, and in the Administration Building on the Health Science Center Campus.

-All campuses have study areas, circulating books, reference books, reserve materials, study carrels, coin-operated copy machines, typewriters, microform, microform printers, newspapers, computers, periodicals, and journals.
+Generally, all campuses have study areas, circulating books, reference books, reserve materials, study carrels, coin-operated copy machines, newspapers, computers, periodicals, and journals, and access to online databases.
 Books are classified by the Library of Congress Classification system and housed in open stacks.
+Online catalogs are available in each Learning Resource Center for searching the collection.
+In addition, remote access to the library catalog and online databases.
 For orientation, training, and information about online services, see library staff.
 Assistance is available to groups or individuals needing help with any of the available services.

 The hours of operation are posted; a current identification card is required for transactions.

-Books, microfilm, computers and other materials are available for academic research and class assignments.
+Books, microfilm, computers, and other materials are available for academic research and class assignments.
 All provided resources are designed for academic use by the college student.